hackclub/hackclub/workshops/stopwatch/README.md

 function start() {
   clearInterval(INTERVAL)
   INTERVAL = setInterval(() => {
-    miliseconds()
+    milliseconds()
   }, 10)
 }
 ```

 Explanation: In the `start()` function, we can use the `setInterval` and `clearInterval` properties for the functioning of our stopwatch.
 But first of all, we'll clear all the intervals, if any, before setting a new interval.
 We defined the `INTERVAL` variable for this purpose.

-After we clear all the previous intervals, we set a new interval of 0.010 seconds and call the `miliseconds()` function after every 0.010 seconds.
+After we clear all the previous intervals, we set a new interval of 0.010 seconds and call the `milliseconds()` function after every 0.010 seconds.

-**NOTE:** 0.010 seconds = 1 milisecond
+**NOTE:** 0.010 seconds = 1 millisecond

 Now, the `setInterval` function's syntax looks a bit weird, right?
 Let's break it down.